Within the Woods: Plot

-Ellen encounters her possessed friend and flees into another room, grabbing knives to protect her.
-Something attempts to enter the room where Ellen is hiding, and she blindly lashes out with a knife - mistakenly stabbing Scotty who had just returned to the cabin.
+Ellen encounters her possessed friend and locks herself in another room after grabbing some kitchen knives.
+Something attempts to enter the room where Ellen is hiding, and she blindly lashes out with a knife, mistakenly stabbing Scotty, who had just returned to the cabin.
 Ellen is then attacked by the possessed Bruce, but manages to trap him outside, stabbing his hand several times in the process.
 The bleeding Scotty tells Ellen to look into the cellar for the gun they brought along.
 While walking down, she trips on a broken step and injures herself.
-After finding the gun and going back up, she discovers that Scotty had been stabbed to death.
-The demonic Bruce then attacks her, but she manages to cut off his hand.
+After finding the gun and going back up, she discovers that Scotty had been stabbed to death by the possessed Bruce; when he tries to grab her by the throat with his injured hand, she cuts it off.

-Ellen attempts to flee but is severely beaten by the possessed Bruce, who thrashes her around the cabin.
-While being strangled, Ellen picks up Bruce's mutilated hand, still clutching the dagger from before, and she uses it to stab Bruce.
-Gushing blood, Bruce lies motionless for a moment, only to recommence his assault on Ellen.
-Ellen mutilates Bruce's body even further with an axe, chopping off nearly every limb from the writhing body.
+Enraged, the possessed Bruce beats her and puts his other hand around her throat.
+While being strangled, Ellen picks up Bruce's mutilated hand, still clutching the dagger from before, and uses it to stab him.
+Gushing blood, Bruce lies motionless for a moment but then gets up and resumes his attack.
+Ellen grabs a wood axe from the stove and hacks at his body, eventually severing all of his limbs.
 Severely disturbed by the things she has witnessed, Ellen rocks back and forth, muttering to herself.
 The corpse of Scotty suddenly springs up, before turning towards the oblivious Ellen, ready to attack.
 The screen then cuts to black, leaving her fate ambiguous.